Division of International Education Global Ambassador Awards

 If you are studying for a degree in one of the approved fields below, you are eligible to apply for a grant of up to 10,000 Euro (approx. $14,000) to study in Austria.
 All Marshall Plan Scholarship applicants will be required to propose a research project of their choosing and must work under the direction of faculty members at UNO and in Austria.
 Knowledge of German is beneficial.
 Financial aid and additional awards may also apply.

-To learn more about the Marshall Plan Scholarship, contact Irene Ziegler at 280-7318 or firstname.lastname@example.org
+To learn more about the Marshall Plan Scholarship, contact the Innsbruck office at firstname.lastname@example.org.

 Bachelor of Science